 BigLogo The main logo of your company or product.
-This is used only in the Brochure template to display a large version of the logo in one of panels.
+This is used only in Flare's Brochure factory template to display a large version of the logo in one of panels.
 By default it is set to use a PNG file, but you can select a different file format, including a vector image.